NREL/Wattile/tests/data/README.md

 [ISO 8601]: https://en.wikipedia.org/wiki/ISO_8601 "Wikipedia entry for ISO 8601"

-Number of files, time ranges and timestamps for the targets and predictors files are not required to be identical.
+Number of files, time ranges, and timestamps for the target and predictor files are not required to be identical.
 Target and predictor data are ingested separately.
 After parsing, the range of timestamps common to all variables (both targets and predictors) is used in model training.